Tassie summer climbing guide

 Stay safe and informed about access and local weather conditions.
 Gerry's climbing guide and thesarvo are both good places to start when it comes to access and route info.

-Have fun out there!
+Thanks for reading and have fun out there!